Abdurrahman06/Multiple-Image-Encryption-Methods/README.md

 # Multiple-Image-Encryption-Methods

-If you use these codes, please cite in below papers:
+If you use these codes, please cite in the below papers:

 [1] Hazer, Abdurrahman, and Remzi Yıldırım.
 "A review of single and multiple optical image encryption techniques."
 Journal of Optics (2021).
 [2] Guohai Situ and Jingjuan Zhang, "Multiple-image encryption by wavelength multiplexing," Opt.
 Lett.
 30, 1306-1308 (2005).